Food Delivery App Development: What to Think of Before Building a Food Delivery App

 And finally, you’ll need a version for couriers where they would check the list of available orders, see information about package size, pick up and drop location, and book an order.

-It is critical to know your budget.
+For food delivery app development, it is critical to know your budget.
 The cost of building a food delivery app depends on many aspects including your requirements, experience of a development team and its location, platforms, and other technical details.
 You should also be aware of project management and testing costs.

-The hourly rate of developers is largely determined by the country they work in ranging from $10-50 per hour in Asia and Africa to $50-100 per hour in the USA, Canada, Western Europe, and Australia.
+The hourly rate of developers is largely determined by the country they work in ranging from $15 to $55 per hour in Asia and Africa to $80 to over $150+ per hour in the USA, Canada, Western Europe, and Australia.

 Let’s take Eastern Europe as an example.
 It stands somewhere in the middle regarding an hourly rate and provides developers with excellent skills.
 Basically, a food delivery app takes approximately 500-850 hours to make so with an average hourly rate of about $40 the total cost would be around $20,000-$34,000.
 Note, that this is a very rough estimate.
-If you have an idea, contact us and we will make a more precise estimate for you.

-Decide on technical details
+Decide on Technical Details

 You have to decide whether your app would be a hybrid or a native one just for iOS or Android.
 Which one to select depends on factors like cost, time, quality, the technology your target audience use, etc. Remember that native apps are more scalable, secure, fast, user-friendly than hybrid ones, but the combined cost for making them is greater.